Recessed Stoma Issues and Leak Prevention Tips

 Nov 13, 2010 2:54 pm

-Actually both the stool and mucus openings are flush with the skin and the middle is raised a little, the opening where the stool comes out is more bothersome because it is pointing down and the one where the mucus comes out points up I am still getting skin breakdown on the top from the musus but not as bad.
-My stoma is oval shape.
-My Et nurse has been great.
+Actually, both the stool and mucus openings are flush with the skin, and the middle is raised a little.
+The opening where the stool comes out is more bothersome because it is pointing down, and the one where the mucus comes out points up.
+I am still getting skin breakdown on the top from the mucus, but not as bad.
+My stoma is oval-shaped.
+My ET nurse has been great.

-Marsha, I do find that with the belt it rides up and I am always having to pull it down but it does help keep the flange close to me.
-That would be awful not having an ET nurse, but that is good that you got support from others that know what you are going through.
-The ET nurse has cut the flange so it fits as close as possible to the stoma with out touching it but it is still leaking.
-The coloplast one that I have on now has actually lasted a day and a half so that is getting better.
-I have heard also that the stoma will recess with time and not evert so I was a little confused by the Dr saying that.
+Marsha, I do find that with the belt it rides up, and I am always having to pull it down, but it does help keep the flange close to me.
+That would be awful not having an ET nurse, but it is good that you got support from others who know what you are going through.
+The ET nurse has cut the flange so it fits as close as possible to the stoma without touching it, but it is still leaking.
+The Coloplast one that I have on now has actually lasted a day and a half, so that is getting better.
+I have also heard that the stoma will recess with time and not evert, so I was a little confused by the doctor saying that.

 Past Member